 How to make a Tamarind Margarita with a Spicy Rim

 This recipe for Tamarind Margaritas is easy to make and fun!
 It's a different take on the margarita, and the unique ingredients will have your tastebuds dancing in delight!
 Accent these cocktails with a Tajin Seasoning and sea salt rim to give them an exciting twist.

-- Mix the tamarind paste and water in a pot and bring to a boil, stirring with a whisk.
-Immediately turn off the heat, take it off the heat, cover, and let sit for 30 minutes.
+- Mix the tamarind paste and water in a pot and boil, stirring with a whisk.
+Immediately turn off the heat, take it off the heat, cover it, and let it sit for 30 minutes.

 - Stir the mixture and strain into a bowl, discarding any solids.
 Let cool to room temperature.

 Mix the chili lime seasoning (I used Tajin Clasico Seasoning) with the Himalayan Sea Salt and place it on a small plate.

-- Prepare two coupe glasses by running the edge of half a lime against the edges.
-Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks
+- Prepare two glasses by running the edge of half a lime against the edges.
+Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks.

 - Combine the tamarind juice, Blanco tequila, triple sec, agave syrup, and ice cubes in a cocktail shaker.

 - Shake and pour into the prepared glasses with salted rims.
 If you're using glasses similar to double old-fashioned glasses, include the ice.
 Cheers!